A Novel

 The drive from Aviemore took longer than the listing had suggested.
 The road narrowed as it climbed, birch and Scots pine pressing in until the sky became a grey strip overhead, and Miles Chapman found himself hunching forward over the wheel as though that would help him see further into the failing light.

 He almost missed the turn.
 A gap in the trees, a track of compressed gravel that curved away into darkness, a wooden sign so weathered he could only make out the word he had already expected: Reception.
 It had seemed an apt name when he'd booked it — a small, useful joke about disconnection.
-Now, arriving with his phone dead and the silence absolute, it seemed like something else entirely.
+Now, arriving with a phone that had begun refusing his own passcode, it seemed like something else entirely.

 He cut the engine.
 The silence was immediate and complete.